Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "Doesn't it concern you that we're still using alien-made shuttlecraft?"

-"I've seen those shuttles in action," Rylee said "And...yeah, okay, as a pilot, they suck.
-They're idiot-proof, unarmed, unarmored civilian models, so they just don't perform to the kind of high standard that the military demands...but they work.
+"I've seen those shuttles in action," Rylee said "And... yeah, okay, as a pilot, they suck.
+They're idiot-proof, unarmed, unarmored civilian models, so they just don't perform to the kind of high standard that the military demands... but they work.
 And, right now, we don't have a human-made alternative that does."

 "Why not?"

-"Well...okay, look, we got really lucky with *Pandora* and the TS/2, AND with some other projects like the V-class and the San Diego Class because people—real, qualified aerospace engineers—had already put serious thought into designing them as, like, a thought experiment right down to every rivet and solder.
+"Well... okay, look, we got really lucky with *Pandora* and the TS/2, AND with some other projects like the V-class and the San Diego Class because people—real, qualified aerospace engineers—had already put serious thought into designing them as, like, a thought experiment right down to every rivet and solder.
 And then when all the alien technology came along, modifying those designs turned out to be pretty easy."

 "So nobody had designed an orbit-to-ground transport before now?"
 Royce asked, sounding sceptical.

 "Transports aren't like those other two."
 Rylee pointed out.
-"You can make some assumptions about...how big and heavy the pilot of a strike craft is going to be, how many crew are going to fit onto a destroyer.
+"You can make some assumptions about... how big and heavy the pilot of a strike craft is going to be, how many crew are going to fit onto a destroyer.
 But what about the transport?
 Until you know about how many people it's going to need to carry and how much gear they've got with them and..."

 She tailed off expressively, to indicate the long list of things that needed to be known before such a design could even be started.
 "Until you know all that, then you can't progress beyond speculation.
 Then it comes down to compromises.
 A small ship's harder to detect and intercept, but if it's got enough engine and power on board to accelerate as hard as we'd like then there's not much room for the cargo. 'scuse me..."